geoffkip/ShinyAppWithD3Visualization/README.md

 # ShinyAppWithD3Visualization
 This repository was created by Mike Seman demoing his Shiny/R App with d3 visualization.

 To run the D3 visualization app with R and Shiny download the repo and then in Rstudio set the working directory to <b>ShinyAppWithD3Visualization</b>.

-Next you want to make sure shiny is installed by using the package installer in Rstudio.
+Next you want to make sure <b>shiny</b> and <b>rjson</b> is installed by using the package installer in Rstudio.
 Finally to run you can use the Rstudio to run these two commands:

 <b>library(shiny)